y2hO0ol23/python.h/README.md

 # pystr

-pystr is cpp string similar as python
+pystr is c++ string similar as python

 # Something that different with python
 - Use index slicing with ()